casino89/academic-kickstart/content/home/about.md

 +++

 # Biography
-I'm a Ph.D. student at the <a href="https://www.cse.iitk.ac.in/">Department of Computer Science and Engineering</a> of
-<a href="https://www.iitk.ac.in/">Indian Institute of Technology, Kanpur</a> under the supervision of
-<a href="https://www.cse.iitk.ac.in/users/satyadev/">Dr. Satyadev Nandakumar</a>.
+I’m a Ph.D. student at the <a href="https://www.cse.iitk.ac.in/">Department of Computer Science and Engineering</a>, <a href="https://www.iitk.ac.in/">Indian Institute of Technology, Kanpur</a>, under the supervision of <a href="https://www.cse.iitk.ac.in/users/satyadev/">Dr. Satyadev Nandakumar</a>.

-My area of interest comes under the broad area of <a href="https://en.wikipedia.org/wiki/Theoretical_computer_science">Theoretical Computer Science.</a>I am supported by <a href="https://phd.medialabasia.in/"> Visvesvaraya PhD Scheme</a> offered by the Department of Electronics and Information Technology, Government of India.
+My area of interest lies broadly in <a href="https://en.wikipedia.org/wiki/Theoretical_computer_science">Theoretical Computer Science.</a>.
+I am supported by <a href="https://phd.medialabasia.in/"> Visvesvaraya Ph.D.
+Scheme</a> offered by the Department of Electronics and Information Technology, Government of India.

-Prior to this, I have completed my Master's Degree in <a href="http://www.nitp.ac.in/php/cse_dept.php">Computer Science and Engineering</a>  from
-<a href="http://www.nitp.ac.in/">National Institute of Technology, Patna.</a>
-In my Master's, I have worked in the area of Source Location Privacy in Wireless Sensor Networks and have completed my thesis under the supervision of <a href="http://www.nitp.ac.in/php/faculty_profile.php?id=prabhat@nitp.ac.in">Dr. Prabhat Kumar.</a>
+Prior to this, I have completed my Masters in <a href="http://www.nitp.ac.in/php/cse_dept.php">Computer Science and Engineering</a> from  <a href="http://www.nitp.ac.in/">National Institute of Technology, Patna.</a>.
+During my Master’s, I have worked in the area of Wireless Sensor Networks and have published my thesis on Source Location Privacy in Wireless Sensor Networks.